madeleineudell/LowRankModels.jl/README.md

 * using different loss functions for different columns of the data array, which is useful when data types are heterogeneous (eg, real, boolean, and ordinal columns);
-* fitting the model to only *some* of the entries in the talbe, which is useful for data tables with many missing (unobserved) entries; and
+* fitting the model to only *some* of the entries in the table, which is useful for data tables with many missing (unobserved) entries; and
 * adding offsets and scalings to the model without destroying sparsity, which is useful when the data is poorly scaled.